-Home » MSN Trending » 12 Foods That Are Still Safe to Eat Past the Date
+Home » MSN Trending » 13 Foods You Can Safely Eat After the Expiration Date

 Expiration dates can be confusing—and in many cases, they don’t actually mean food is unsafe.
 Most dates on packaged foods indicate quality, not safety.
 When stored properly, many everyday items last well beyond the printed date.
 These common foods are often still perfectly fine, helping you reduce waste and save money.